EMT Training Requirements: What You Need to Get Certified

 • Immunization records are a must.

-Do you know how to chose where to take your EMT classes?
+Do you know how to choose where to take your EMT class?

-Head on over to https://emttrainingstation.com/how-to-decide-where-to-attend-emt-school-for-ems-training/ where the difference between trade schools or college for your education.
+Head on over to our guide on how to decide where to attend EMT school, where we cover the difference between trade schools and college for your education.

 Where an EMT takes their class can have an impact on their career path.
 Do you need to become an EMT fast in order to leave a dead end job or a job that you might not have in a couple of months?
 Do you plan on using your EMT license as a foot into the wider medical field such as nursing or physician assistant or even becoming a doctor?
 Wherever you begin your journey into the Emergency Medical Field, just make sure you start down the path that is right for you.